Common fraud schemes & scams

 Account takeover fraud

 Online fraud schemes like phishing attacks are increasingly common.
-The cyber criminals behind account takeover schemes send emails impersonating banks, for example, to harvest the credentials of their victims.
+The cyber criminals behind these schemes will impersonate banks via email, text message or phone call to harvest the credentials of their victims.
 Once they have access to bank accounts, they empty them.
+Account takeover fraud has become more widespread as more and more consumers turn to online banking.
 It’s a major threat to brand equity for financial institutions.

 Insurance fraud - fake car accident

 Generating fake insurance claims can be a way for fraudsters to make money.
-An individual can take a car insurance policy, then claim a refund on a non existing or staged car accident.
+Let’s look at the example of a fake car accident scam.
+A scammer can take a car insurance policy, then claim a refund on a non existing car accident.
 A car repair shop acting as an accomplice can generate invoices for non-existent repairs to trigger payment from the insurance company.

 A diagram of a fake car accident insurance fraud scheme